 If you're looking to work in restaurants and you've got hustle in your bones, then becoming a busser might be right for you.
-Even if you have no previous restaurant experience, you can get hired as a busser if you can prove you're a reliable and hard worker.
-A busser is an entry-level position that can be a great summer job or the start of a career in restaurants.
+Even if you have no previous experience as a busser, often you can still get hired as long as you can prove you're a reliable worker and can work in a fast-paced environment.
+A busser is an entry-level position that can be a great summer job or the start of your career growth in restaurants.

 What is a busser?